ITISFoundation/osparc-manual/docs/platform_introduction/studies.md

 4. **Run/Stop** for pipelines containing [Computational Services](/docs/platform_introduction/services.md#service-types), the **Run** button is used to execute the pipeline while the **Stop** button can abort a running pipeline.
 5. **Pipeline Workspace:** when viewing the Pipeline tab, this is where you are able to create and edit the Study by adding new services, deleting services, and linking them together.
 6. **Service:** each Service is visible in the Pipeline workspace as a box with a name, input port, and/or an output port.
-7. **Dashboard:** when you have finished working with your Study, click on the **Dashboard** button to go back to your Homepages.
+7. **Dashboard:** when you have finished working with your Study, click on the **Dashboard** button to go back to your Homepage.
 While doing so, any changes you made to your study will be saved.

 <!-- 3. **Sharing** allows you view who the Study is shared with and to add collaborators to the Study.
 See [Sharing Studies](/docs/study_setup/sharestudy.md) for more details.
 4. **Quality:** allows you to view (and edit depending on your permissions) the quality of a Study according to the [Ten Simple Rules](https://www.imagwiki.nibib.nih.gov/content/10-simple-rules-conformance-rubric) for computational modeling.